 - Problem solving and decision making

 “Music imprints itself on the brain deeper than any other human experience.
-Music evokes emotion and emotion can bring with it memory." – Dr. Oliver Sacks
+Music evokes emotion, and emotion can bring with it memory." – Dr. Oliver Sacks

-Thoughts on Neuroplasticity
+my thoughts on Neuroplasticity